Jens-source/intee/README.md

 * **Drop-in authentication solution**

 FirebaseUI provides a drop-in auth solution that handles the UI flows for signing in users with email addresses and passwords, phone numbers, and with popular federated identity providers, including Google Sign-In and Facebook Login.
 The FirebaseUI Auth component implements best practices for authentication on mobile devices and websites, which can maximize sign-in and sign-up conversion for your app.
 It also handles edge cases like account recovery and account linking that can be security sensitive and error-prone to handle correctly.

+### How does it work?

+You first get authentication credentials from the user.
+These credentials can be the user's email address and password, or an OAuth token from a federated identity provider.
+Then, you pass these credentials to the Firebase Authentication SDK.
+The backend services will then verify those credentials and return a response to the client.

 ## **Storage management and CRUD functions**
 *